-- I. Context: 1.5 pages (some passages may need more or less contextual consideration) - A. Historical Context: Is there a determinable historical context behind the specific passage?
+- I. Context: 2 pages (some passages may need more or less contextual consideration). - A. Historical Context: Is there a determinable historical context behind the specific passage?
 Does any of the historical context behind the general period of the book as a whole help to interpret the passage? - B. Literary Context: Why is this passage in this part of the book?
 Is there anything in the passage preceding my passage or the passage following my passage that helps to interpret it? - II.
-Content: 4 pages of exegetical work through the specific passage (i.e. key terms, interpretive decisions, evaluation of competing theories, etc.). - III.
+Content: 6 pages of exegetical work through the specific passage (i.e. key terms, interpretive decisions, evaluation of competing theories, etc.). - III.
 Application: .75-1 page.
 Show how the main point of the passage applies to your life or ministry today.
-Be specific about personal changes you ought to make in light of your understanding of the text. - The week following the due date for the written paper, the student will then present their findings orally in class.
+Be specific about personal changes you ought to make in light of your understanding of the text. - The week following the due date for the first written paper, the student will then present their findings orally in class.
 The presentations should be 2-3 minutes long and there will be penalties for anything longer than 5 minutes.
-The presentations will address the following questions: - "Why did I choose this topic?" - "What are some insights on this passage that I didn't know before?" - "What is the significance of this passage for us today?"
-(Rework your personal application from your paper and broaden it to apply to others.)
+The presentations will address the following questions: - "Why did I choose this topic?" - "What are some insights on this passage that I didn't know before?" - "What is the significance of this passage for us today?" (rework your personal application from your paper and broaden it to apply to others) - There will be no presentation for the second paper, however, the student may rework their paper (into a Bible study, sermon, etc.) and present it in a church, chapel, or small group setting for a 10% bonus on their original paper!
+The student must submit a brief description of when, where, and to whom they presented.

-Paper Due: February 8th Presentation Due: February 15th
+First Paper Due: February 8th Presentation Due: February 15th Second Paper Due: February 29th